Mathematics and Statistics: University Fellow for Faculty Diversity

-Mathematics & Statistics: University Fellow for Faculty DiversityRank:
+Mathematics and Statistics: University Fellow for Faculty DiversityRank:

 Non Tenure TrackPosition Summary:

-The University of North Carolina Asheville Department of Mathematics and Statistics invites applications for a University Fellow for Faculty Diversity in Mathematics and Statistics to begin Fall 2022.
+The University of North Carolina Asheville Department of Mathematics and Statistics invites applications for a University Fellow for Faculty Diversity in Mathematics or Statistics to begin Fall 2023.

 UNC Asheville is among the nation’s best public liberal arts & sciences colleges and the only designated liberal arts institution in the North Carolina university system.
 We are the founders of the National Conference on Undergraduate Research and our students and faculty helped to design, fabricate, and install the largest public art installation ever shown in Times Square, collaborating side by side with a recent McArthur genius award winner.
 We offer an extraordinary liberal arts education at an incredibly affordable rate (tuition is under $7500 per year for in-state students), all in the beautiful mountain town of Asheville, NC.

 Our excellence is first and foremost a product of a faculty deeply committed to both teaching and scholarship in their discipline.
 That excellence also demands that our curriculum, co-curricular activities, and entire community welcome, reflect, and celebrate a diversity of perspectives, lived experiences, and identities.
 Currently, our required core curriculum includes diversity intensive courses and we offer living learning communities specifically designed for students of color, but we have prioritized doing more.
 Just this fall, we released a Racial Justice Roadmap that will serve as a guide to the work in which we will be engaging to become an even more inclusive campus.
 That Racial Justice Roadmap includes initiatives that span student affairs, admissions and financial aid, and critically important, academic affairs.